oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 https://<URL for API Gateway>/my-api/greeting
 ```

-The response is a little underwhelming - but that is what you get with such a simplistic function.
+The response is a little underwhelming, but that is what you get with such a simplistic function.

 Using curl you can send in a JSON payload to the function and receive a slightly more interesting response.